-This interpreter within the cell is a special type of RNA called transfer RNA (tRNA) and it transfers amino acid from the cytoplasm into a growing polypeptide chain in a ribosome.
-To perform the task, it carries out two functions: (1) pick-up the appropriate amino acids and (2) recognize the appropriate codons in mRNA.
+This interpreter within the cell is a special type of RNA called transfer RNA (tRNA), and it transfers amino acids from the cytoplasm into a growing polypeptide chain in a ribosome.
+To perform the task, it carries out two functions: (1) pick up the appropriate amino acids and (2) recognize the appropriate codons in mRNA.
 As usual, the structure contributes to its unique function.

 The tRNA contains a special site composed of triplet bases called an anticodon.
 This site complements and recognizes a codon triplet on mRNA due to base pairing.

 On the opposite end of the tRNA molecule is the site where one specific kind of amino acid attaches.
 Different tRNA molecules occur for different amino acids, and each also has specific enzymes that assist in joining the correct tRNA to its corresponding amino acid, with the use of ATP.

 The final components of the translation process are the ribosomes, structures in the cytoplasm that coordinate both mRNA and tRNA and catalyze the production of polypeptides.